 Mark Lawrenson states his prediction for Liverpool FC v Man United

-BBC Sport pundit Mark Lawrenson is backing Liverpool FC to beat Manchester United at Anfield on Sunday afternoon
+Mark Lawrenson is tipping Liverpool FC to settle for a 1-1 draw with Manchester United at Anfield on Sunday

-Former Liverpool FC defender Lawrenson is backing the Reds to beat their bitter rivals at Anfield on Sunday afternoon.
+Former Reds defender Lawrenson is backing Liverpool FC to secure a 1-1 draw with Manchester United at Anfield on Sunday evening.